mcuppett/aws-lambda/README.md

 ## Usage

 ```
 // if installed globally then
 lambda deploy /path/to/my-function.lambda

-// if npm installed without the -g then you must use the full path
+// if 'npm installed' without the -g then you must use the full path
 node_modules/.bin/lambda /path/to/my-function.lambda
 ```

 ## Configuration File

 ```
-// PATH must point to the deploy folder and is relative to the .lambda file
+// PATH must point to your code folder and is relative to the .lambda file
 // PATH can be relative or absolute

 // sample contents of my-function.lambda